Annual Reports

 The Group was pleased that Emmanuelle Gallo from Paris was able to attend the three heritage visits at Neil’s invitation.
 Emmanuelle is an Architect & Doctor in art history, with particular interest in the history of architecture & technology.

-The Group's Vice Chairman Dr Neil Sturrock was honoured at the Presidents Awards Dinner held at the Tower of London this October, by the presentation of the Institution's Silver Medal for "Services to the Institution".
+The Group's Vice Chairman Dr Neil Sturrock was honored at the Presidents Awards Dinner held at the Tower of London this October, by the presentation of the Institution's Silver Medal for "Services to the Institution".

 Numerous visits to Churches were made during the year in the continuing search for historical items of H&V engineering heritage.
 Churches visited were in the Counties of Devon, Dorset, Herefordshire, Somerset, Wiltshire and Worcestershire.
 Many items of historical engineering equipment were discovered.
 A sample is shown in the pictures below.